houssameehsain/CutnFill_DeepRL/README.md

 </p>

 ## Action space
-The agent controls the building location through x, y coordinates, anf the angle of rotation theta.
+The agent controls the building location through x, y coordinates, and the angle of rotation theta.
 This is done through a 3 dimensional discrete action space.
 The action space is transformed to a single dimensional large discrete action space as well.
 Training was performed on both representations of the action space.

 ```python